Sonic Chronicles: The Dark Brotherhood: Development and release

-Development began in 2006 when BioWare began to look into developing a handheld video game project.
+Director Mark Darrah stated that development began in 2006 when BioWare began to look into developing a handheld video game project.
 Some time thereafter, the development of a Sonic handheld game began, and eventually the project had over 30 people involved.
 As BioWare's first handheld project, the BioWare development team, used to the long development cycles of video games, had to adjust to the change of pace that handheld development brought.
 BioWare's employees were fans of the Sonic series as a whole, and felt they could bring their reputation for strong story-driven games to expand the Sonic series.
 While wanting to stay true to the Sonic franchise as a whole, they also wanted to add their own touches, such as introducing original, darker elements to the storyline; the second dimension, including its new characters and locations, was one such element.
+Prior to the official reveal of the game in Nintendo Power, its existence was accidentally leaked after Sega filed a patent for it in the U.S.

 The design process for gameplay was built on the idea of satisfying four "activity pillars": story and character, encompassing characters that the player would want to get to know and spend time with; combat, encompassing conflict as the game progresses; progression customization, so that players are able to upgrade their characters as they see fit with such elements as new abilities and attributes; and exploration, in which the player can visit and explore many differing environments.
 BioWare decided to opt for a look reminiscent of the early games in the Sonic series, and so opted for more flat-shaded, anime-like characters, as well as saturated, vibrant environments and backdrops.
-Richard Jacques, long-time producer of music for the Sonic series, composed some of the music tracks for Chronicles, in the traditional Sonic style.
+Richard Jacques, long-time producer of music for the Sonic series, composed some of the music tracks for Chronicles, in the traditional Sonic style; many of the tracks are borrowed from Sonic 3D Blast (1996), the Sega Saturn version of which Jacques was the lead composer for.

 During February 2008, Sega announced that it would be giving fans the opportunity to vote on the name of a hostile alien race that would appear within the game.
 From March 4, fans were invited to vote on Sega Europe's Sonic portal Sonic City for their preferred name.
-The winning entry in the contest was announced as The Zoa, a reference to the town in Panzer Dragoon Saga.
+The winning entry in the contest was announced as the Zoa, a reference to the town in Panzer Dragoon Saga.
 The name was suggested as a potential name initially by the Sega fan blog Sega Nerds.

-The game went gold on September 5, 2008, and was released at the end of the same month in Australia, Europe, and then North America.
+Lead artist and animator Joel MacMillan and Nick DiLiberto produced an animated introduction for the game, however it was replaced with a gameplay montage in the final; the full animation was eventually posted online.